 - Mushrooms: You could use white or brown mushrooms here, but I recommend brown (particularly cremini or baby portabellas) because they have better flavor and are widely available in most grocery stores and markets.

-How to make it
+How to make beef bourguignon

 Season the beef and dust with flour.
 Heat oil in a large Dutch oven and fry the meat in batches until browned.
-Remove each batch, then fry the lardons, onions, and garlic in the same pan until golden brown.
+Set aside.

 Add more flour and stir for a minute until it starts to cook.
 Slowly add the red wine, water, tomato paste, and sugar, stirring to make sure the flour dissolves evenly.
 Return the meat to the pan.